aws-samples/aws-serverless-image-editing-tool-using-bedrock/README.md

 > [!NOTE]
-> The content presented here serves as an illustrative example intended solely for educational objectives and should not be implemented in a live production environment without proper modifications and rigorous testing.
+> The content presented here serves as an example intended solely for educational objectives and should not be implemented in a live production environment without proper modifications and rigorous testing.

 # Deploy a serverless web application to edit images using Amazon Bedrock